jonnor/machinehearing/tinymlEMEA2021/presentation.md

 ::: notes

-Needs to be very conscise.
+Coffee roasting is the process of taking green and raw beans

+and heating them up over time to develop the proper coffee aroma

+After roasting the beans can be ground, and used to make coffee

-Important is to stop the roasting at the right time The best way is to wait for the 1st crack period to start This is when the water in and the beans pop like popcorn, making an audible sound
+The key to a good roast is to stop the process at the right time

+The method used by the very best roasters is to listen for the 1st crack

+This is when the water in the beans turn to steam and the beans pop like popcorn

+making an audible sound

 :::